nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 As useful as I hope this post and those that follow are, their core ideas are not novel by any means.
 They are drawn from and lie in the shadow of a brilliant and thorough treatment by John Hughes that has been circulated in one form or another since 1984.
 Hughes is one of the designers of the Haskell programming language.
 He was also the author of, “Why Functional Programming Matters."
 Hughes's article was my inspiration and the basis for this post.
 If you are hungry for more after reading this, I recommend that you read "Why Functional Programming Matters."
 You may also enjoy the presentations Hughes adapted from that text.
 John Hughes and his wife Mary Sheeran have keynoted several conferences with it between 2015 and 2017 that add even more context to the article's points.
 This post and any that follow in my Modularity in Functional Programming series seek to serve as a mere tour guide through the well-established shrine of their ideas.
 You can find a link to the article and one of the talks in the footnotes below.

 In this post we looked at section 3 of "Why Functional Programming Matters.”
-Its name in the article “Gluing Programs Together.”
+Its name in the article “Gluing Functions Together.”
 My hope was to reduce some of the assumptions the original memorandum makes about an academic audience by replacing the more rigorous proofs in the memo with analogy and entry level definitions.
 I was still, however, hoping to highlight the benefit of applying these ideas in the way Hughes's paper lit a fire under me when I first read it.
 I also wanted it to be a more interactive, hands-on learning experience so I used executable Scala3 code instead of pseudocode and I will aim to do this with future articles.

 Thanks for taking this journey with me.
 Questions?
 Comments?
 I would love to connect with you!
 Feel free to reach out via my social links.